MaraAlexa/currencyExchange/README.md

 This is a concept for a currency exchange operator.
-It uses Bootstrap and Chart.js
+It uses Bootstrap, Chart.js and Angular